BMW: Susanne Klatten would like more women on the board-breakinglatest.news-Breaking Latest News

 - During the selection process for suitable successors, the car manufacturer’s supervisory board was buzzing.
 According to our information, several members are said to have insisted on finding a female successor.

-- According to supervisory board insiders, even BMW heiress Susanne Klatten is said to have spoken out in favor of more women on the board in a small group at a meeting.
+- According to supervisory board insiders, BMW heiress Susanne Klatten also spoke out in a small group at a meeting for more women on the board.

 His departure comes suddenly: BMW CFO Nicolas Peter retires on May 11 at the age of just 60.
 Peter has been on the board of directors since 2017 and has worked for the car manufacturer for more than three decades.
 Peter knows the group well, but BMW will not use his experience in the future.

 His departure comes at a time when the people of Munich want to reinvent themselves.
 They are planning a completely new range of models, dubbed the “New Class”.
 The vehicles should be “Born Electric”, not a conventional 3 or 7 Series with an electric drive, but planned to be electric from the start, with enough space for the drive train and the electric motor.
-According to our information, the board of directors is talking about a “historic turning point” like the legendary four-cylinder that the headquarters at Petuelring 130 in Munich is based on.
+According to our information, the Board of Management is talking about a “historic turning point”, as was the case with the legendary four-cylinder, which the headquarters at Petuelring 130 in Munich is based on.
 With the engine, BMW rose to become a global brand.
 The “New Class” is intended to ensure a similarly spectacular change, we learned from management circles.

 Klatten’s subtle hint that the BMW board could generally tolerate more women